Denis Mukwege: The Man Who Repairs Women Running for President in the Democratic Republic of Congo

 “In a country where 70% of the population lives on less than a dollar a day, we see this as a sign of strong commitment,” political scientist Alphonse Maindo, professor at the University of Kisangani, assures TV5 Monde.

-“Without talking about popular fervor, we can talk about interest in a candidacy for a new offer,” tempers analyst Christian Moleka, national coordinator of Dypol, the Dynamics of political scientists of the Democratic Republic of Congo.
+“Without talking regarding popular fervor, we can talk regarding interest in a candidacy for a new offer,” tempers analyst Christian Moleka, national coordinator of Dypol, the Dynamics of political scientists of the Democratic Republic of Congo.
 “All the other candidates have been in office in the past and do not have the advantage of presenting themselves as new.
 Furthermore, the moral stature of Denis Mukwege in a political universe filled with crocodiles allows him to embody a form of immaculate whiteness which seduces and interests.”

 “I don’t want this experience”